 Enough about the SVI, there’s another method we can use our multilayer switch for routing.
 By default all interfaces on a switch are switchports (layer 2) but we can change them to routed ports (layer 3).
 A routed port is the exact same interface as what we use on a router.

 Want to take a look for yourself?
-Here you will find the configuration of SW1.
+Here you will find the final configuration of SW1.

 hostname SW1 ! ip routing ! interface vlan 10 ip address 192.168.10.254 255.255.255.0 ! interface vlan 20 ip address 192.168.20.254 255.255.255.0 ! interface FastEthernet0/2 switchport autostate exclude ! end